SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 *"Where did you start from?"* <br/>
  etc.

 That's why I wrote this post.
-Those questions got me thinking: «they represent what inexperienced students want to know while they are learning something new of which they do not really know the usefulness».
+Those questions got me thinking: «they represent what inexperienced students want to know while they are learning something new of which they don't really know the usefulness, yet».

-They also demonstrate that, even if my classmates know how to make a little program in C++, they actually know **nothing** about how life as a normal developer/programmer works outside of the school setting.
+They also demonstrate that, even if my classmates know how to make a little program in C++ (thanks to our school teaching it to us), they actually know **nothing** about how life as an average programmer/developer works outside of the school setting.
 No idea, simply because **they have never been**.
 But this is not a criticism or judgment against them: it's completely rightful and normal.
+I've never been a professional programmer, but at least I've seen what it's like in broad terms.

 How does this relate to the topic of the post?
 Well, I personally wasn't in that situation of disorientation because of the knowledge I've gained in  previous years thanks to the attitude I described earlier, but school should never expect students to already know (even if only partially) the information around what is going to be taught.

 I think that at school it's important not just to *mnemonically learn* a thing, but also to understand the **context** around it, *how* it's used, *where* it's used and the general application of that knowledge in the life of a developer (in our case), from the ground up.
+That applies to both theory and practice.

-Instead of perpetually jumping between theory and trivial, repetitive exercises only, it's probably better to teach also the mindset and the attitude to have while learning, while working and also occasionally make a bigger, more meaningful project that teaches not only how to behave in the restrict, narrow set of circumstances but how to do it in a larger set of situations and in a more programmer-like way, using logic as well as memory.
+Instead of perpetually jumping between theory and trivial or repetitive exercises only, it's probably better to teach the mindset and the attitude to have while learning too, while working and occasionally make a bigger, more meaningful project that teaches not only how to behave in the restrict, narrow set of circumstances but how to do it in a larger set of situations and in a more programmer-like way, using logic and collaboration instead of memory alone.

 If the ultimate goal of school, talking about my field of study (Information Technology), is to "*churn out*" good, well-formed programmers, then this is not the best way to educate us (even if it apparently seems efficient).